This is a only a summary of knowledge.

 Function / plot intuition

-The simplist illustration of this idea is if is a delta function, or a sum of several delta functions.
+The simplist illustration of this idea is if g is a delta function, or a sum of several delta functions.
 This is the same as “lattice & motif” idea.

 Probability